DeMoriarty/DeMoriarty.github.io/_posts/2023-6-23-distributional_semantics.md

 ---
 layout: post
-title: Introduction on Distributional Semantics
+title: Introduction to Distributional Semantics
 ---

 What makes *car* and *automobile*, *rage* and *anger* synonymous?
 A simple answer would be: they can be used interchangeably in many situations/contexts.
 This observation is where the intuition behind the **Distributional Hypothesis** came from: **words that occur in the same contexts tend to have similar meanings**.